eventnetusa/eventnet/src/_vip/this-is-a-b2b-page.md

     video_block:
       video_id:
 _comments:
+  hide_social_links: hide social sharing links?
-  private_project_type: B2C will not show header or footer
+  vip_project_type: B2C will not show header or footer
   cta_headline: Optional
   cta_text: the text for the CTA button
   cta_link: Does the CTA triggera link to another page or site?
 (Othwerwise it triggers a contact form.)